 Ensuring ongoing compliance with industry and regulatory standards can be a complex process, especially in a rapidly changing world.
-The GDPR, for example, is just one of a number of recent regulatory requirements that many companies with legacy systems have struggled to manage.
-Indeed, a recent study revealed that companies across the board expect the cost of compliance to rise in the coming years.
+The GDPR, for example, is just one of a number of regulatory requirements that many companies with legacy systems have struggled to manage.
+Indeed, a recent study revealed that regulatory change was reported as the top compliance challenge for 2020.

 Thankfully, however, cloud computing technology can make achieving and maintaining a high standard of compliance significantly easier.
 Here are three ways that cloud computing can help improve compliance in your business.